 Rose Gold Realness

-"I'm more partial to a honey blonde or warmer blonde like a rose gold for darker skin tones because the warmth plays together, making the darker skin tone look beautiful and supple," says Bryant, and this gorgeous mohawk has us inclined to agree.
+"I'm more partial to a honey blonde or warmer blonde like a rose gold for darker skin tones because the warmth plays together, making the darker skin tone look beautiful and supple," Bryant says, and this gorgeous mohawk has us inclined to agree.
 The subtle ombré effect on this style makes it even more striking.

 If you're riding the color train all the way to the full-unicorn stop, we're excited for you.
-With a dramatic change like this (and any color appointment, really), make sure to have an honest conversation about your expectations with your stylist, and let them explain what's technically possible in turn, advises Wallace.
+With a dramatic change like this (and any color appointment, really), make sure to have an honest conversation about your expectations with your stylist, and let them explain what's technically possible in turn, Wallace advises.